awslabs/ml-io/doc/python/tensor.md

 * [Enumerations](#Enumerations)
     * [DataType](#DataType)

 A tensor is an in-memory representation of an n-dimensional array.
-It is the primary data structure used by ML-IO to expose datasets in its API.
-Besides the conventional dense tensors, where the whole tensor data is allocated as a single contiguous memory block, ML-IO also supports multi-dimensional sparse [COO tensors](https://en.wikipedia.org/wiki/Sparse_matrix#Coordinate_list_(COO)).
+It is the primary data structure used by MLIO to expose datasets in its API.
+Besides the conventional dense tensors, where the whole tensor data is allocated as a single contiguous memory block, MLIO also supports multi-dimensional sparse [COO tensors](https://en.wikipedia.org/wiki/Sparse_matrix#Coordinate_list_(COO)).

-The tensor types in ML-IO are deliberately designed to be lightweight.
+The tensor types in MLIO are deliberately designed to be lightweight.
 Their primary purpose is to expose their data in most efficient way to mainstream numerical libraries and frameworks such as NumPy or PyTorch.

 ## Tensor
 Represents an abstract base class that only defines the data type and the shape of a tensor.
 Derived types specify how the tensor data is laid out in memory.